 Maintaining your membership

 The openSUSE community is to be governed by those who 'do the work'.
 From this it follows that openSUSE members are expected to remain active in the community via contributions.
-Within a 2 year period a member should provide sufficient contributions to the project such that the membership team would accept a membership application based on the contributions.
-Members that are no longer active in a 2 year time period move to "Emeritus" status and may no longer participate in elections.
+A member should continue contributing to the project.
+Members who are suspected of being no longer active in a 12 month time period may be contacted via email by the Membership Officials or automated tooling running on their behalf.
+Members who have clear, publicly visible contributions should never receive any of these "status requests".

-To regaining voting privileges, emeritus members need to send an informal request to the membership team and provide information about their recent contributions.
+Such a status does not have to be permanent.
+Any "Member Emeritus" who wishes to re-engage with the Project as a full member can regain full voting privileges.
+To regain voting privileges, emeritus members need to send a request to the membership team and provide information about their recent contributions.